afimasyita/page-web-ar/_pages/About.md

 4. Arrange the parts of marker to be human skeleton

-5. That's it, no need to install the app or anything else :sneezing_face: :sneezing_face: :sneezing_face:
+5. That's it, no need to install the application or anything else